-In the first week, we’ll spend some time getting to know each other the script, and we’ll begin staging, likely on the second day of rehearsal.
+In the first week, we’ll spend some time getting to know each other and the script.
+We’ll likely begin staging on the second day of rehearsal.
 The rest of the first week will be focused on blocking, character work, and dance and fight choreography.
 In the second week, our days will be structured so that we neither burn out nor get bored – we’ll do advanced scene work as we put our show together, taking it scene by scene and building it into a full production.
-There will be plenty of time to review both dance and fight choreography.
+There will be plenty of time to review both movement and lines.
 By Friday (if not sooner), we’ll be able to run our show all the way through at least twice with all technical elements so that students are prepared for their performances.
-In an ensemble approach, even students who are not in a given scene will have ample input into its staging, and there are virtually limitless possibilities in terms of casting and stage time for everyone.
+In an ensemble approach, even students who are not in a particular scene will have ample input into its staging, and there are virtually limitless possibilities in terms of casting and stage time for everyone.

 What will non-actors be doing during this program?